• Skip to main content

 lehel.szekely@vitezi-rend.com

-Hadnagy (Lieutenant) of South-Eastern Hungary Region
+Hadnagy (Lieutenant) of South-East Hungary Region

 Vitéz Nob.
 Géza Szentgyörgyi